-Raising Great Girls, Willows Academy’s speaker series for parents, presents “Preparing Girls for the Dating World” featuring Doug Hinderer, Licensed Marriage and Family Therapist, 7PM on Friday, February 3.
+Raising Great Girls, Willows Academy’s speaker series for parents, was proud to present “Preparing Girls for the Dating World” featuring Doug Hinderer, Licensed Marriage and Family Therapist as part of our 2022-23 Raising Great Girls lineup.

 Doug earned his Bachelor of Science degree in Psychology and a Master’s in Marriage and Family Therapy.
 He is a regular speaker at the Willows Academy and has given presentations to the students for several years.
-This year, he will be sharing the contents of this talk with the parents to encourage increased communication and conversation around these topics.
+At this event, he shared the contents of his talk to the students with the parents to encourage increased communication and conversation around these topics.

 After graduating with a degree in psychology, Doug pursued a career in human resources, largely due to the reality of raising a large family.